-Most older cars (prior to the early 1980s) relied on a metal reservoir topped with a spring-loaded clamp.
+Step 2: Next, check the brake fluid level.
+Most newer vehicles from the mid-1980s and later have a translucent plastic reservoir.
+So, it’s easy to see the “full” line without removing the screw-off cap.
+Most older cars made before the early 1980s relied on a metal reservoir topped with a spring-loaded clamp.
 In this case, use a shop rag to wipe away any dirt from around the cap.
 Even a small amount of debris inside the master cylinder can damage your car’s delicate braking system.
 Use a screwdriver or good multi-tool to pry the spring-loaded clamp to one side and lift the cap.
 Look for the “full” line inside.

 Step 2: Open the brake fluid test kit and remove a single disposable strip.

-Step 3: Compare the color on the strip to the guide/chart included with your brake fluid test kit.
+Step 6: Compare the color on the strip to the guide/chart included with your brake fluid test kit.
 This will indicate when and if it’s time to change the brake fluid.

 During regular operation, your vehicle should not lose brake fluid.
 Levels may drop slightly as brakes wear over time.
 But if the level has fallen significantly since your last fluid level check or full service, it’s time to see a mechanic.
 Minor issues are much easier and less costly to repair than dealing with total brake failure down the road.

 Every manufacturer recommends a specific type of brake fluid for their vehicles.
 This is usually — though not always — DOT3 or DOT4 and noted on your vehicle’s brake fluid reservoir cap.
-Consult your owners manual if you can’t find the recommended brake fluid type.
+Consult your owner's manual if you can’t find the recommended brake fluid type.
 Never mix and match brake fluid types or use a brake fluid that’s not designed for your vehicle’s brake system.